aabbtree77/esp32-vpn/README.md

 - The Mosquitto broker may need a richer security configuration, but for now it runs locally.
 One needs to keep track of the Mosquitto version change if Ubuntu gets updated.
 Before the summer 2022 versions 1.9.x did not require any configuration and just running "mosquitto" command would be sufficient to start the broker, now since v2.0.x one needs a minimal configuration as described above.

 - Capacitive Soil Moisture Sensor v1.2 works, but is not that great.
 The voltage/ADC value range between the dry and wet soil is too small compared to the measurement noise.
-  Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes. ~~Most likely the best way is to make your own electrical resistance-based soil moisture sensor by sticking wires to a paper cylinder of a liquid _gypsum_ and then drying it into a solid state. ~~A cheap construction-site gypsum does not change its electrical resistivity w.r.t. an increasing moisture.~~
+  Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes. ~~It is better to make your own electrical resistance-based soil moisture sensor by sticking wires to a paper cylinder of a liquid _gypsum_ and then drying it into a solid state.~~ A cheap construction-site gypsum does not change its electrical resistivity w.r.t. an increasing soil moisture.

 - Connecting any board/PC/LAN globally seems to be nearly impossible without an additional external (3rd party) server that does a hole punching.
 What a pity that we cannot simply send a UDP packet to a MAC address and instead have to deal with so many layers of complexity.